 The 2017/18 season saw a three-fold increase in cases compared to the previous season with the number of first instance cases (approx. 15%) appealed to the second instance remaining stable and upholding the efficiency of the Court of Handball.

-In 2018, the EHF Court of Arbitration welcomed Wouter Lambrecht as the third ECA Vice President; his nomination was submitted on behalf of the stakeholders via the Professional Handball Board to ensure a fair representation of the stakeholder groups.
+A third ECA vice president was welcomed with Wouter Lambrecht’s nomination submitted on behalf of the stakeholders via the Professional Handball Board to ensure a fair representation of the stakeholder groups.
 The 2017/18 season saw ECA called upon to review and adjudicate three cases, compared to none in 2016/17.

 The Legal Delegation meets annually to ensure a coordination and consistency between the three legal bodies: EHF Court of Handball, Court of Appeal and Court of Arbitration.
 The body is made up of the presidents of the three legal bodies in addition to the EHF’s legal management staff members.

-The primary EHF stakeholder group representing the national member federations, Nations Board held two official meetings in 2018, presenting all the EHF activities which have a specific relation to the 50 member, and two associated, federations that form the EHF.
+The primary EHF stakeholder group representing the national mmember federations, the Nations Board, held two official meetings in 2018, presenting all the EHF activities which have a specific relation to the 50 member, and two associated, federations that form the EHF.

 From national team events to changes in organisational regulations, the Nations Board was privy to the latest developments within the EHF and had the opportunity to give feedback and make recommendations to the EHF Executive Committee or bring information and suggestions to the Professional Handball Board, where the national federations are also represented.